Can’t decide if renting out a fully furnished condo unit, instead of a bare or semi-furnished unit, is best for you?

-But because you own the unit and its fixtures, you don’t have to worry about that.
-No need to call the movers to bring leftovers to a storage unit or expend extra effort to sell it.
+In a fully furnished 2- or 3-bedroom unit, you don’t have to worry about that.
+You own the fixtures, furniture and appliances.
+No need to call the movers to bring items left behind to a storage unit or expend extra effort to sell it.

 1. Things can be stolen

-You’re leaving a fully-furnished apartment to strangers.
+You’re leaving a fully furnished apartment to strangers.
 Let that sink in.
 People can get tempted to steal — especially if they see expensive items such as the TV, rare paintings, and even cutlery.
-Good thing DMCI Homes condos have strict security personnel and systems in place that will try to prevent such things from happening.
-In addition, you can refer to a CCTV system to monitor “public” areas in your condo or avoid placing fragile items such as vases and glasses in areas than children can reach.
+Good thing, DMCI Homes condos have strict security personnel and systems in place that will try to prevent such things from happening.
+In addition, you can refer to a CCTV system to monitor “public” areas in your condo or avoid placing fragile items such as vases and glasses in areas that children can reach.
 Alternatively, you can use alarm systems connected to expensive furniture to alert security personnel.